Thick hyperbolic 3-manifolds with bounded rank: Short carrier graphs

-As a first example, we may assume that the $W_i$ are wide enough relative to $\epsilon$ and the genus bound $3k$ so that Theorem \ref{double compression body theorem} applies, and so that $W_i$ is wider than the $L$ in the statement of the lemma, guaranteeing that all barriers of $W_i$ are peripheral in $M_i$, and that it is not the case that both components of $M_i \setminus int(W_i)$ are either compression bodies with missing interior boundary or twisted interval bundles over non-orientable surfaces.
-From Theorem \ref{double compression body theorem} (1), one can then see that $M_i \setminus int(W_i)$ is the disjoint union of a (possibly trivial) compression body $C_i'$ with missing interior boundary, and a $3$-manifold with incompressible boundary that is not a twisted interval bundle over a non-orientable surface.
+As a first example, we may assume that for large $i$, $W_i$ is wide enough relative to $\epsilon$ and the genus bound $3k$ so that Theorem \ref{double compression body theorem} applies, and so that $W_i$ is wider than the $L$ in the statement of the current lemma, guaranteeing that all barriers of $W_i$ are peripheral in $M_i$, and that it is not the case that both components of $M_i \setminus int(W_i)$ are either compression bodies with missing interior boundary or twisted interval bundles over non-orientable surfaces.
+By Theorem \ref{double compression body theorem} (1), any boundary component of the double compression body $ DC(W_i) \subset M_i$ that has smaller genus than $W_i$ is incompressible, hence a barrier, and therefore is peripheral in $M_i$.
+Since $M_i$ is non-exceptional, one can then see that $M_i \setminus int(W_i)$ is the disjoint union of a (possibly trivial) compression body $C_i'$ with missing interior boundary, and a $3$-manifold with incompressible boundary that is not a twisted interval bundle over a non-orientable surface.

 Second, we can assume that $W_i$ is wide enough so that Corollary \ref{extending product regions} applies.
 This means that $W_i$ is a subproduct region of some $V_i \subset M_i$ such that the following paragraph holds.
 Let which is a compression body with missing interior boundary in which $V_i$ is a product neighborhood of the exterior boundary $\partial_{e} C_i$.
 Let be the cover corresponding to $\pi_1 V_i$.
 If $\tilde C_i \subset \tilde M_i$ is a homeomorphic lift of $C_i$, Corollary \ref{extending product regions} says that the difference is a product neighborhood of an end $\CE_i$ of $\tilde M_i$.
 This end $\CE_i$ is convex cocompact: if not, Canary's Covering Theorem \cite{Canarycovering} implies that either \begin{itemize} \item $M_i$ fibers over the circle and level surfaces of $W_i$ are fibers, \item $M_i \setminus C_i$ is a product neighborhood of a degenerate end of $M_i$. \end{itemize} The first option is impossible, since then any level surface of $W_i$ is a barrier that is not peripheral in $M_i$, while in the second case, $M_i$ is $(K,L)$-exceptional.
 So, Corollary~\ref{extending product regions} says that the diameter of the intersection $\tilde E_i\cap \CN_1(CC(\tilde M_i)) $ is at most some constant depending only on $K,\epsilon$.
 Informally, we have now constructed $C_i$ so that $\partial C_i$ is at bounded distance from the boundary of the `convex hull' of $C_i$ in $M_i$.